 The famous corpse flowers are renown for having some of the most bizarre inflorescences in the world.
 They bloom over a few days and produces a stench like carrion in order to attract its pollinators.

 Amorphophallus plicatus is known to be even more colorful and showy than the gigantic titanum.
-It's no slouch in the size department either with some foliage recorded at 14' tall.
+Check out its inflorescence.
 We find this species to be an easy grower.
 We grow it in a mix of equal parts peat, perlite/pumice and orchid bark and use 1/2 strength osmocote plus applied in the soil every 6 months.
 We make sure it's always above 60 degrees with high humidity.
 They die down to their corms periodically and will rest for a few months before putting out new stems.
-Given appropriate conditions, they will produce huge corms weighing over 100 pounds and will bloom in 5-10 years.
+Given appropriate conditions, they will produce large corms and will bloom in 3-5 years.

 Most of our products come with multiple shipping options.
 For those that are unpotted, you can add Pots and Soil a la carte.